 Modern Vision Quest

-Making base high in the Carpathian Mountains, here we strip back from everyday life.
-To begin, we camp together for three days, in the most extraordinary setting, to prepare for our quests.
+Making base in the remote peninsula of Knoydart, in Scotland, here we strip back from everyday life.
+To begin, we camp together, in the most extraordinary setting, to prepare for our quests.
 These days involve working with nature-based practices – tools and techniques from ancient traditions – to support stillness, connection, openness and flow.
-Over these first days we also share stories to support each quest.
+Over these days we also share stories to support each quest.
 We do so in the way that our ancestors did before us – around fires, making time to listen deeply, always with the help of nature.
-This whole process is entirely off-grid.
-We camp together in the wild, away from speed, distractions – even electricity and running water.

 We then move into the Vision Quest.
 This involves setting off alone to a place in the mountains, marking a circle and stepping into it for four days and three nights.
 It is hard to describe the insights and feelings that might come from the process; a chance to be alone with your own true self and wild nature all around you.
 Slowly, you might find yourself more at ease; more aware; more connected with a deeper truth of things.
 It is something very special to keep with you through life.